Are you a copywriter suffering from writer’s block? If you are, it’s okay. You’re not alone.

 According to researchers at Duke University, up to 40% of our behaviors on any given day are driven by habit.

-I like to start off my morning with my Attitude of Gratitude exercise and finish each day with my Wealth and Abundance Affirmation exercise.
+Dan likes to start off his morning with the Attitude of Gratitude exercise and finish each day with the Wealth and Abundance Affirmation exercise.
 These exercises aren’t the same as meditation.
-They open my mind up for wealth and abundance, remove negativity, and increase my motivation for my “why”.
+They open his mind up for wealth and abundance, remove negativity, and increase his motivation for his “why”.

-Then I get started on my goals for the day.
-These goals are set the day before, and I don’t leave the office until I achieve them.
+Then he gets started on his goals for the day.
+These goals are set the day before, and he doesn’t leave the office until he achieves them.

 Think about your ideal writing routine and write it down.
 You can create a schedule, or make a list on a whiteboard.
 There are many ways to get organized.